 Sheila Obair, MBA, MPA

-Sheila has worked in human resources for many years.
-She is currently a consultant in the areas of human resources, marketing, graphic design and supply chain.
+Sheila has worked in project management and human resources for many years.
+She is currently our Director of Operations.
+She also assisted with the creation of this website/web design.